-D.6 List the mechanisms established to detect, determine and resolve any possible conflicts of interest between the company and/or its group, and its directors, senior managers, significant shareholders or other related parties.
+D.6.
+List the mechanisms established to detect, determine and resolve any possible conflicts of interest between the company and/or its group, and its directors, senior managers, significant shareholders or other related parties.

-Article 13 of the Regulations of the Organisation and Functioning of the Board of Directors establishes that Directors shall perform their positions with the loyalty of a reliable representative, acting in good faith and in the best interest of the company.
+Article 13 of the Regulations of the Organisation and Functioning of the Board of Directors establishes that Directors shall perform their positions with the loyalty of a reliable representative, acting in good faith and in the best interest of the Company.
 In particular, the duty of loyalty requires that Directors: [...]

 - c) Refrain from participating in deliberating and voting on resolutions or decisions in which they or a related person have a direct or indirect conflict of interests.
-Resolutions or decisions that affect them in their capacity as Director, such as their appointment to or removal from posts on the governing body or others of a similar nature, will be excluded from the preceding obligation. - d) Perform their functions according to the principle of personal responsibility with freedom of judgement or judgement and independence relating to instructions from and links with third parties. - e) Adopt the measures required to avoid becoming involved in situations in which their interests, either for their own personal reasons or those of another party, may conflict with the Company's interest or with their duties with the Company. - In particular, the obligation to avoid conflicts of interest referred to in the preceding paragraph requires that Directors refrain from: - a) Conducting transactions with the Company, except for those that are subject to waiver in accordance with the provisions of Article 14 of these Regulations, or approved in accordance with the provisions of the Law and Article 14 bis of these Regulations in relation to Related-Party Transactions. - b) Using the name of the Company or invoking their position as director to improperly influence the conducting of private transactions. - c) Using the corporate assets, including the Company's confidential information, for private purposes. - d) Taking advantage of the Company's business opportunities. - e) Obtaining benefits and remunerations from third parties other than the Company and its Group associated with the performance of their duties, except for acts of mere courtesy. - f) Conducting activities for themselves or for another party that, actually or potentially, entail effective competition with the company or that, in any other manner, place them in permanent conflict with the Company's interests. - The above provisions will also be applicable if the beneficiary of prohibited acts or activities is a person related to the Director.
+Resolutions or decisions that affect them in their capacity as Director, such as their appointment to or removal from posts on the governing body or others of a similar nature, will be excluded from the preceding obligation. - d) Perform their functions according to the principle of personal responsibility with freedom of judgement or judgement and independence relating to instructions from and links with third parties. - e) Adopt the measures required to avoid becoming involved in situations in which their interests, either for their own personal reasons or those of another party, may conflict with the Company's interest or with their duties with the Company. - In particular, the obligation to avoid conflicts of interest referred to in the preceding paragraph requires that Directors refrain from: - a) Conducting transactions with the Company, except for those that are subject to waiver in accordance with the provisions of Article 14 of these Regulations, or approved in accordance with the provisions of the Law and Article 14 bis of these Regulations in relation to Related-Party Transactions. - b) Using the name of the Company or invoking their position as director to improperly influence the conducting of private transactions. - c) Using the corporate assets, including the Company's confidential information, for private purposes. - d) Taking advantage of the Company's business opportunities. - e) Obtaining benefits and remunerations from third parties other than the Company and its Group associated with the performance of their duties, except for acts of mere courtesy. - f) Conducting activities for themselves or for another party that, actually or potentially, entail effective competition with the company or that, in any other manner, place them in permanent conflict with the Company's interests. - The above provisions will also be applicable if the beneficiary of prohibited acts or activities is a person related to the Director. - In any event, Directors must inform the other Directors and the Board of Directors of any direct or indirect situation of conflict that they or persons related to them may have with the Company's interests.